 Not only are the pits of avocados a choking hazard for your dog, but avocados contain persin in their leaves, seeds, bark, and fruit.
 If you have an avocado plant in your house or in your yard, make sure your pup can’t get anywhere near it.
 Persin isn’t harmful for humans, but it’s toxic in large amounts for dogs.
 Keep the guacamole to your own fiesta and prepare your dog something safe to eat.

-Other products that aren’t necessarily food for you that your dog should stay away from include uncooked yeast dough, seeds and pits from fruit, raw potato, bones, apple cores, alcohol, caffeine, and human medicine.
+Other products that aren’t necessarily food for you that your dog should stay away from include uncooked yeast dough, seeds and pits from fruit, raw potato, cooked bones, apple cores, alcohol, caffeine, and human medicine.
 Don’t let your dog anywhere near these products, as they are toxic and can lead to potential poisoning and death.
 Stick to a diet approved by your vet, or research some healthy foods that you can share with your dog.
 Resist that cute face and keep most of your human food to yourself.

 What other foods should be added to the list?
 Let us know in the comments below!